AOEpeople/techradar/radar/2021-01-01/tailwindcss.md

 Tailwind helps us fast-forward to fulfil modern user expectations by reducing complexity of sophisticated industry processes in a multi device approach.

-This is what users can expect nowadays in industry processes as well because the evolution from e.g. a classic cellular phone towards a smartphone has proven, there is still a huge potential for improvements towards usability and adaptivity driven industry applications.
+This is unexpressed expected by nowadays operators even in industry processes because the evolution from e.g. a classic cellular phone towards a smartphone has proven, there is still a huge untapped potential for usability improvements and adaptivity driven processes, that reduce complexity especially the industry 4.0 field.